fakdora/ReactjsSimpleChat/README.md

 # Gamers' Chatroom
-* Multi-user chatroom where bots and the user can chat
+* Multi-user chatroom where bots and an user can chat.

 ## To run
 ```